akoufa/nodejs-app-architecture/README.md

 ## Entry point

-The entry point for the applications is the [server.js](./src/server.js) file.
-It does __not__ depend on express.js or other node.js frameworks.
+The entry point for the applications is the [server.ts](./src/server.ts) file.
+It does **not** depend on express.js or other node.js frameworks.
 It is responsible for instantiating the application layers, connecting to the db, mounting the http server to the specified port and handling the signals for graceful shutdown.

 # Quick start

 ### Prerequisites:

 Define an `.env` file at the root directory of the project containing all the environment variables needed.
-You can find the keys needed for the env vars key-value pairs in the [configuration](./src/configuration/index.js) file.
+You can find the keys needed for the env vars key-value pairs in the [configuration](./src/configuration/index.ts) file.

 #### Use Docker: